hussainALJ/odin-recipes/README.md

  with focus on writing good insightful commit messages for showing the progress of the project.

 ## Credit
+cheese burger from www.freepik.com the garlic slicing gif from goodfellas
-royal with cheese from www.freepik.com
+Royal with cheese git from pulp fiction